 - Dashboards and Data

-- Resources for Clinicians and Researchers
+- Resources for Health Care Providers, Community Health Workers, and Researchers

 - Funding Opportunities

-APHA’s COVID-19 Information Page
+APHA’s COVID-19 Information Resources

 APHA is urging the public health community to share science-based information with the public and speaking out for funding and support to respond to the outbreak.
 The page includes information on what APHA is doing, links to the latest guidance, and fact sheets on what you need to know about COVID-19 that can be shared with the public.